 How many sessions will I need?

 The number of sessions needed can vary, as people have different needs and issues they bring.
-When we begin we can discuss your needs, and I will usually offer you an initial 6 sessions.
-We can see how that goes and decide whether to go on further or end there.
+When we begin we can discuss your needs, and whether short term or open-ended therapy would suit you better.
 Some people find that 6 or 8 sessions work for them, other people find that they benefit from ongoing therapy in the long term (months or years).
 Every person is different, with their own needs and reasons for seeking help.

 What if I need to cancel my appointment?